-If deemed necessary, the Director for Administration and Operations will notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.
+If deemed necessary, the Vice Dean for Finance and Administration will notify local law enforcement of the emergency if they are not already aware of it and local media outlets in order that the larger community outside the campus will be aware of the emergency.

-If the Director for Administration and Operations is unable to address the emergency situation, then one of the following will be the responsible party for the College:
+If the Vice Dean for Finance and Administration is unable to address the emergency situation, then one of the following will be the responsible party for the College:

+- Director of Information Services

-- President of College - Dean of the School of Nursing
+- Dean of the School of Nursing

+- President of College

 The RAVE emergency notification system will be tested at least once per calendar year or more often if it is deemed necessary.
 The test will include a message that the system is being activated with a test message.
-A follow-up email message will be sent to each student, faculty and staff informing them a test of the system was conducted on a particular date and time and if the test message was not received, they should contact the Director for Administration and Operations.
+A follow-up email message will be sent to each student, faculty and staff informing them a test of the system was conducted on a particular date and time and if the test message was not received, they should contact the Vice Dean for Finance and Administration.
 Anyone stating they did not receive a test message will have their emergency contact numbers confirmed and update in the system if necessary.

 Also, at various times the Emergency Management Team will meet to train and test and evaluate the College's emergency response plan.
-The Director for Administration and Operations maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
+The Vice Dean for Finance and Administration maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
 In connection with at least one such test, the College will distribute to its students and employees information to remind them of the College's emergency response and evacuation procedures.